 With approximately 570,000 square feet and 26 passenger gates within two terminals, Ontario International Airport is the Western States Regional Terminal for United Parcel Service.
+In 2023 approximately

-In 2022 approximately 5.7 million passengers used the airport and cargo shipments increased 9% from the pre-pandemic 2019.
-Over the first six months of 2022, total passenger volume was nearly 3 million, 12.4% greater than the first half of 2022.
-The passenger count included 2.8 million domestic travelers and 176,000 international passengers, increases of 9.5% and 94.4%, respectively.
-Ontario also ranks among the fastest recovering airports in the U.S. after the severe disruption in global air travel during the early months of the pandemic
+6.4 million passengers used the airport.
+The passenger count included approximately 6 million domestic travelers and 417,000 international passengers, increases of 8.4% and 113.5% over 2022, respectively.